- This Key field lets you assign a unique key to a header.

 - An Add Custom HTTP Code pop-up will appear.

 - You can add your custom code to the field.
-There are certain code which are already handled.
-If you try to add add thise code, an error message will be displayed.
+Certain codes are already handled.
+If you try to add this code, an error message will be displayed.

 - Once added, click on the Add button.